code-distortion/adapt/README.md

 ### Seeding during testing&hellip;

-By default, Adapt runs your `DatabaseSeeder` and incorporates the result in its caching system.
-This way, you won't need to run your seeders within each test.
+To help Adapt be a drop-in replacement for Laravel's existing options, it doesn't run your seeders default.
+But you can specify seeders for it to run.
+The result will be incorporated into Adapt's caching system.
+This way, you won't need to run the seeders within each test!

-If you'd like to run different seeders for different tests, add the `$seeders` property to your test-classes.
+If you'd like to specify seeders, or run different ones for different tests, see the `seeders` config option (or the `$seeders` test-class property).

 ``` php
 // tests/Feature/MyFeatureTest.php